Wellington Point State High School

 As a long-term resident of Division 1, various Council-related matters have arisen over the last six years where the assistance of our local Councillor, Wendy Boglary has been sought.

-Cr Boglary has demonstrated that she has the rare and valuable combination of skills essential for an effective elected representative.
+From my extensive experience working with and representing the local government sector, I can say confidently that Cr Boglary has that rare and valuable combination of skills essential for an effective elected representative.
 Those core skills primarily involve the ability to be a good listener, to distil the core issues and then consult with constituents, council staff and elected representatives, as well as other stakeholders to achieve an outcome where possible.
 Of course the readiness to be approachable and available to residents is essential.

 On every occasion she has been contacted by me or my neighbours, she has responded within 24 hours with an undertaking to discuss or investigate the issue at hand.
 In the event that Cr Boglary doesn’t have an on-the-spot answer to a request , query or issue, she will undertake to find out the correct information within or outside Council, and provide a response in a timely manner.